 There has been recent progress in interactive ray tracing of fully animated scenes by making the traversal of the grid acceleration structure an order of magnitude faster.
-This is accomplished by using the coherent grid traversal algorithm and by quickly rebuilding the entire grid each frame [15].
+This is accomplished by using the coherent grid traversal algorithm and by quickly rebuilding the entire grid each frame [14].
 While grid rebuild time for small to moderate scenes is fast enough that only a single processor is needed for grid rebuilding, for larger scenes the grid rebuild time became the dominant cost.
 For example, the 10 million triangle Thai Statue required almost an entire second to rebuild.
-This paper describes methods for parallelizing the grid rebuild so that large scenes can be rebuilt and ray traced at interactive frame rates, and by extension, small to medium sized scenes can perform even faster.
+This paper describes methods for parallelizing the grid rebuild so that large scenes can be rebuilt and ray traced at interactive frame rates, and also improves the performance for small to medium sized models.
 With the current trend of multi-core CPUs and industry projections that parallelism is the key to performance in the future, this technique becomes especially important.

-Traditional ray tracers are regarded as "embarrassingly parallel", and in fact, the first interactive ray tracers made heavy use of this property [10, 17]; however, recent work in interactive ray tracing of dynamic scenes has made updating the acceleration structures, either BVH or grid, as important as the actual ray tracing [7, 15, 14].
-However, updating the acceleration structures in parallel, especially for many CPUs and at interactive frame rates, is nontrivial and has not been shown for more than 2 CPUs.
+Traditional ray tracers are regarded as "embarrassingly parallel", and in fact, the first interactive ray tracers made heavy use of this property [9, 16]; however, recent work in interactive ray tracing of dynamic scenes has made updating the acceleration structure, either BVH or grid, as important as the actual ray tracing [6, 14, 13].
+However, updating the acceleration structures in parallel, especially for many CPUs and at interactive frame rates, is not trivial and has not been shown for more than 2 CPUs.
 Our parallel grid rebuild scales to a large number of CPUs before becoming performance bound by the memory architecture.